Nonbossy Mechanisms: Mechanism Design Robust to Secondary Goals: Single-Parameter Characterizations: Overview of Proof Techniques

 \begin{proof}[Proof Sketch of Theorem~\ref{thm:single-item}] By Theorem 5, we know any nonbossy mechanism for the single-item setting can be written as a decision list mechanism.
 To show it is a posted-price mechanism, we need to show that this decision list mechanism can be written in such a way that all the exception lists are empty.

 To do this, we make use of the fact that nonbossiness imposes some additional strong constraints on the structure of the extension lists.
 For example, in this single-item setting we can show there cannot exist two outcomes $o$ and $o'$ (where agents $i$ and $i'$ get allocated the items) such that $o \in E(o')$ and $o' \in E(o)$.
 To see why, assume that $o$ comes before $o'$ in the decision list.
-Then if outcome $o$ occurs, $i'$ can cause a different outcome to occur by increasing their value and causing $o'$ to be feasible (all the while, $o'$ will never be selected since $o$ is feasible and $o \in E(o)$).
+Then if outcome $o$ occurs, $i'$ can cause a different outcome to occur by increasing their value and causing $o'$ to be feasible (all the while, $o'$ will never be selected since $o$ is feasible and $o \in E(o')$).
 By applying similar logic, we can construct a total ordering over all the outcomes (where $o$ dominates $o'$ if whenever $o$ is feasible, $o'$ cannot be picked) and show that there exists a posted-price mechanism which presents the items in this order.
-See the full proof for details. \end{proof}
+See the full proof in Appendix~\ref{sec:omitted} for details. \end{proof}

 We now discuss our proof of Theorem~\ref{thm:single-parameter}.
-Our proof crucially relies on the following lemma, which shows that if two valuation vectors $v$ and $v'$ both satisfy (in the sense of Theorem~\ref{thm:single-parameter}) outcomes $o$ and $o'$, then it is not possible that under valuation $v$ the outcome is $o$ and under $v'$ the outcome is $o'$. \begin{lemma} Consider any IC, IR, and NB mechanism $M = (f, p)$ in a single-parameter environment.
+Our proof crucially relies on the following lemma, which shows that if two valuation vectors $v$ and $v'$ both satisfy (in the sense of Theorem~\ref{thm:single-parameter}) outcomes $o$ and $o'$, then it is not possible that under valuation $v$ the outcome is $o$ and under $v'$ the outcome is $o'$. \begin{lemma} Consider any PIC, IR, and NB mechanism $M = (f, p)$ in a single-parameter environment.
 Fix two different feasible outcomes $o$ and $o'$, and let $p(o)$, $p(o')$ be the corresponding payment vectors.
-Choose any two valuation vectors $v$ and $v'$ where both $v$ and $v'$ satisfy both $o$ and $o'$ (i.e., $\min\{v_i, v'_i\} \ge \max\{p_i(o), p_i(o')\}$ for each $i \in [n]$).
-Then,
+Choose any two valuation vectors $v$ and $v'$ where both $v$ and $v'$ satisfy both $o$ and $o'$ (i.e., $\min\{v_i, v'_i\} \ge \max\{p_i(o), p_i(o')\}$ for each $i \in [n]$).\footnote{ Note that $\min$ is well defined on $\eR$. } Then,

 \end{lemma}